zinnydigits/tdi-datascience-2024/week-2/README.md

 **Feedback Session:**

-After submission, join a feedback session on Saturday at 4 PM.
-This will be an opportunity to review your work, receive constructive feedback from peers and mentors, and refine your coding skills.
+After submission, join a feedback session on Saturday at 4 PM. <br> This will be an opportunity to review your work, receive constructive feedback from peers and mentors, and refine your coding skills.